Skip to Content

 Kegel8 for Men Pelvic Toner

-This works in exactly the same way as the women’s version (above), stimulating the can vary depending on individual needs and recommendations from healthcare professionals to contract and respond in response to painless electrical pulses.
+This works in exactly the same way as the women’s version (above), stimulating the The 9 best lights for running in the dark to contract and respond in response to painless electrical pulses.
 These can be transmitted through an inserted probe or external electrode pads.

 Type: Electrical stimulation